 We have had significant operating losses since our inception.
-Our net loss for the three months ended June 30, 2022 and 2021 was approximately \$13.1 million and \$17.8 million, respectively, and \$32.1 million and \$33.6 million for the six months ended June 30, 2022 and 2021, respectively.
-As of June 30, 2022, we had an accumulated deficit of \$432.1 million.
+Our net loss for the three months ended September 30, 2022 and 2021 was approximately \$13.7 million and \$16.5 million, respectively, and \$45.8 million and \$50.0 million for the nine months ended September 30, 2022 and 2021, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$445.8 million.
 Substantially all of our losses have resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase as we continue to develop our drug candidates, conduct clinical studies and pursue research and development activities.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.

-Our financial condition raises substantial doubt as to our ability to continue as a going concern.
+Our financial condition could raise substantial doubt as to our ability to continue as a going concern.

 Our financial statements have been prepared assuming that we will continue to operate as a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses through the first quarter of 2023 which is expected to fund key clinical data readouts for UBX1325, but less than 12 months from the date of this Quarterly Report.
+Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the first quarter of 2024, which is expected to fund key clinical data readouts for UBX1325.
 We expect to continue to incur net operating losses for at least the next several years as we continue our research and development efforts, advance our drug candidates through preclinical and clinical development, seek regulatory approval, prepare for and, if approved, proceed to commercialization.
 We do not expect to generate revenue from any drug candidates that we develop until we obtain regulatory approval for one or more of such drug candidates and commercialize our products or enter into collaborative agreements with third parties.

 These conditions raise substantial doubt about our ability to continue as a going concern.
 Additionally, our independent registered public accounting firm has included in its audit opinion for the year ended December 31, 2021 an explanatory paragraph that there is substantial doubt as to our ability to continue as a going concern.
 There is no assurance that funding will be available to us, will be obtained on terms favorable to us or will provide us with sufficient funds to meet our objectives.
-The reaction of investors to the inclusion of a going concern statement by our auditors and our potential inability to continue as a going concern may materially adversely affect our share price and our ability to raise new capital or enter into partnerships.
+The reaction of investors to the inclusion of a going concern statement by our auditors and our potential inability to continue as a going concern, we may materially adversely affect our share price and our ability to raise new capital or enter into partnerships.
 If we become unable to continue as a going concern, we may have to liquidate our assets and the values we receive for our assets in liquidation or dissolution could be significantly lower than the values reflected in our financial statements.